The Bankrate promise

 - The lender’s name and address

-- Your name and your application number
+- Your name (as it appears on your application) and any client/reference/file number

-Letter of explanation template
+Sample letter of explanation

-Lender city, state and ZIP Code
+Lender city, state and ZIP code

 RE: Your Name and Application Number

-I am available to answer any additional questions and look forward to our expected closing date of April 30.
+I am available to answer any additional questions and look forward to our expected closing date of May 30.

 Your mailing address

-Your city, state and ZIP Code
+Your city, state and ZIP code

 Your phone number